dvmhmdsd/rss-subscriber/README.md

 # SSR Subscriber

-A web app that lets you subscribe to any youtube channel without clicking the subscribe button
+A web app that lets you subscribe to any youtube channel without clicking the subscribe button on youtube

 ## Development